lukaselmer/jest-fetch-mock/README.md

 You may want to only mock fetch requests to some URLs that match a given request path while in others you may want to mock all requests except those matching a given request path.
 You may even want to conditionally mock based on request headers.

-The conditional mock functions cause `jest-fetch-mock` to pass fetches through to the concrete fetch implementation conditionally.
+The conditional mock functions cause `jest-fetch-mock-fork` to pass fetches through to the concrete fetch implementation conditionally.
 Calling `fetch.dontMock`, `fetch.doMock`, `fetch.doMockIf` or `fetch.dontMockIf` overrides the default behavior
 of mocking/not mocking all requests. `fetch.dontMockOnce`, `fetch.doMockOnce`, `fetch.doMockOnceIf` and `fetch.dontMockOnceIf` only overrides the behavior
 for the next call to `fetch`, then returns to the default behavior (either mocking all requests or mocking the requests based on the last call to